 Virginia Peak can be climbed alone or in combination with four other 13er summits in a single day and still get back in time for dinner.
 This is one of those rare setups where you can easily bag five summits in a single day, and do it with relative ease.
 The trailhead is accessible by either 4WD or vehicles with good ground clearance.
 The same trailhead is used as the one for climbing Huron Peak from the west side.
 Passenger vehicles can easily make it to Winfield, but attempting the full five-peak circuit from Winfield will add nearly 4 more miles to the day.
 If planning on completing the full circuit, nothing will exceed Class 2 and the overall terrain is easy with a good chance to spot some wildlife.
+Lidar increased the elevation of this summit from 13,088 ft. to 13,094 ft.

 Virginia Peak SE Ridge Route